Messages or words of knowledge as experienced in the Church.

 2. HOW MESSAGES WORK

 In effect, an ‘anointed’ member of the church congregation, who possesses the gift of ‘messages of knowledge’, knowingly receives a message in their mind from the Spirit.
 The member is also told who is to receive that message from them.
-So, they express the message to the appointed person, or even the entire church congregation if that is what they have been told to do.
+So, they state the message to the appointed person, or even the entire church congregation if that is what they have been told to do.

-Of course these gifted members of the church can even receive pertinent messages for people outside of their church.
+Of course these gifted members of the church can even receive messages for people outside of their church.
 These messages can just arrive in their minds, at any time in their daily lives, with a clear understanding of whom they are to be past on to.

 3. EVALUATING MESSAGES